edgelesssys/marblerun.sh/content/docs/workflows/add-service.md

 For your services to take advantage of Marblerun, they need to be "added to the mesh" by having the data plane configuration injected into their pods.
 This is typically done by labeling the namespace, deployment, or pod with the `marblerun/inject=enabled` Kubernetes label.
 This label triggers automatic configuration injection when the resources are created.
-(See the [auto injection page]({{< ref "docs/features/auto-injection.md" >}}) for more on how this works.)
+(See the [auto-injection page]({{< ref "docs/features/auto-injection.md" >}}) for more on how this works.)
 Alternatively, you can enable a namespace for auto-injection using the Marblerun CLI:

 ```bash
 marblerun namespace add NAMESPACE [--no-sgx-injection]
 ```

-In order for our injection service to know which type of Marble your service corresponds to, you also need to add the `marblerun/marbletype` Kubernetes label.
+For our injection service to know which type of Marble your service corresponds to, you also need to add the `marblerun/marbletype` Kubernetes label.
 An example for a Marble of type `web` could look like this:

 ```yaml